 Disciplinary Research Programs

 The underlying disciplinary strength of existing and emerging high-performing research teams will be maintained and developed within Disciplinary Research Programs (DRPs).
-Seven DRPs have been established.
+Six DRPs have been established.

 Linguistics encompasses a broad range of research activities, ranging from the documentation and description of endangered spoken languages, to the exploration of deaf community sign languages and gestural communication.
 This DRP's core research mission is to become international leaders in linguistics in: